 T5 relies much more on passengers using online check-in or self-service kiosks when they reach the airport.
 There are 96 self-service kiosks, 140 customer service desks and 96 fast bag drops.

 Passenger flows have been optimised so that queuing at the airport is kept to a minimum.
 British Airways have plans to move towards 80% of its passengers using online or self-service check-in.

 Facial recognition systems are installed to reduce the lengthy processing time at the terminal.

 Baggage handling systems

 The baggage handling system at T5 is the largest in Europe for a single terminal.
-There are two systems, including a main baggage sorter and a fast track system.
+There are two systems, including the main baggage sorter and a fast track system.
 The system was designed by an integrated team from BAA, BA and Vanderlande Industries of the Netherlands, and handles both intra-terminal and inter-terminal luggage and roughly process 70,000 bags a day.

-Bags undergo several processes on the way through the system, including automatic identification, explosives screening, fast tracking for urgent bags, sorting and automatic sorting and passenger reconciliation.
+Bags undergo several processes on the way through the system, including automatic identification, explosives screening, fast-tracking for urgent bags, sorting and automatic sorting and passenger reconciliation.

 T5 opening day and instant controversy